Student Assignments and Notes

 Students own copyrights in the works that they create, even for class assignments.
 A student may be required to share their work in certain contexts (e.g., submitting copies to instructors, presenting in class, etc.) as a condition of participation in a course (see the relevant University policy), but no one has a blanket right to reuse student works without their permission.
 Student works should be treated with the same respect shown to works by other authors.

 Class notes and recordings

-Students do not usually own a copyright in their class notes or recordings of class sessions; these are derivative works based on the material presented by instructors.
-University policy states that students may not share these materials publicly without the permission of the instructor.
+Students do not usually own a copyright in recordings of class sessions, or in notes that closely resemble a transcription of the class session or information presented in readings or other course materials.
+These are derivative works based on the material presented by instructors, or on the course materials.
+Students may conceivably own a partial copyright in notes where the student has made significant original creative contributions.
+Regardless of specifics of ownership, University policy states that students may not share these materials publicly without the permission of the instructor.

 This web site presents information about copyright law.
 The University Libraries make every effort to assure the accuracy of this information but do not offer it as counsel or legal advice.
 Consult an attorney for advice concerning your specific situation.